menu

 Republic is a very small town located in the state of Pennsylvania.
 With a population of 1,151 people and just one neighborhood, Republic is the 803rd largest community in Pennsylvania.
-Republic has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Republic has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Republic is generally considered to be a blue-collar town.
 41.87% of the Republic workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Republic is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Republic who work in office and administrative support (24.73%), healthcare (9.54%), and food service (7.81%).

-The education level of Republic citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.41% of adults 25 and older in Republic have a college degree.
+In terms of college education, Republic is nearly on par with the US average for all cities of 21.84%: 18.41% of adults 25 and older in Republic have a bachelor's degree or advanced degree.

 The per capita income in Republic in 2022 was $22,912, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $91,648 for a family of four.
 However, Republic contains both very wealthy and poor people as well.